 The other option is to go sleeveless.
 If you can’t bear to go without a baselayer on even the hottest days, a sleeveless, string-vest style garment might be the way to go.

 As few seams and zips as possible

 That said, you can’t avoid seams entirely so look for garments with seams in places that won’t interfere with your movements.
-Seams that are flatlock stitched rather than coverstitched are less likely to irritate skin, as the joint between fabric panels is level rather than lipped, so they’re the ones to seek out.
+Seams that are flatlock stitched rather than cover stitched are less likely to irritate the skin because the joint between fabric panels is level rather than lipped, so they’re the ones to seek out.